 - ✓ We will be able to see that the children know more and remember in more in PE, and therefore do more things, through evidence in their PE lessons and pupil voice.
 We will also see they are able to recall prior learning and apply it.
 Children will then start their next year of learning with the necessary skills and knowledge to build upon. - ✓ Children can confidently explain the importance of engaging in regular physical activity.
-A high percentage of children will have had the opportunity to participate in local competitions, promoting confidence. - ✓ Teachers will feel confident when teaching PE as a result of following the Get Set for PE lessons. - ✓ With structured games at play times and lunch times, teachers will report that children come back in from playtimes more focused and ready to learn.
+A high percentage of children will have had the opportunity to participate in local competitions, promoting confidence. - ✓ Teachers will feel confident when teaching PE as a result of observing a specialist sports coach and following PE hub planning lessons. - ✓ With structured games at play times and lunch times, teachers will report that children come back in from playtimes more focused and ready to learn.
 The Daily Mile can be transformational improving not only the children's fitness, but also their attainment, mood, behaviour and general wellbeing.